-Formed from the 2014 merger of Charles Russell and Speechly Bircham, Charles Russell Speechlys is now the biggest private client firm in Britain with offices in London, Guildford and Cheltenham.
+Formed from the 2014 merger of Charles Russell and Speechly Bircham, Charles Russell Speechlys is now one of the biggest private client firms in Britain with offices in London, Guildford and Cheltenham.
 The firm also has a presence in high net worth individual hubs such as Geneva, Zurich, Luxembourg, Paris, Doha and Manama.
 For law students who fancy a career brushing shoulders with the global elite, this is a good place to start.

 Charles Russell Speechlys (or CRS for short) scores well in the ‘training’ category in the Legal Cheek Trainee and Junior Lawyer Survey 2017-18, with insiders reporting that the grounding they receive is very good.
 Alongside private client work, trainees also often get to sample the firm’s specialisms in media law, technology law and general commercial work.
 One current trainee tells us that their supervisors were “engaged and willing to spend time on my professional and personal development”.
 Another notes that, while generally of a high standard, training differs by department, explaining: “In some, you're thrown in and given a lot of client contact and real fee earning work (e.g. construction & engineering, commercial dispute resolution, real estate).
 In others, it's six months of bundling, admin and if you are really lucky you might get to send an email saying 'please see attached' (e.g. family, corporate, employment)."